ovotech/sbt-credstash/README.md

 * `credstashInputDir` - This directory will be recursively searched for files to process.
 Defaults to the resources directory (`src/main/resources`)
 * `credstashFileFilter` - Only files matching this pattern will be processed.
 Defaults to `*.*`
 * `credstashOutputDir` - Processed files will be written to this directory.
-Defaults to `target/credstash`.
+Defaults to `target/credstash`
+* `credstashAwsRegion` - The AWS region containing the credstash DynamoDB table.
+Defaults to `eu-west-1`

 ## Example usage